-The author of the poem was born seconds / minutes / hours / days / months / years ago!
+The author of this poem was born seconds / minutes / hours / days / months / years ago!

 The formatting for this piece gets messed up when viewed on mobile, but turning the screen horizontal should probably fix it.